 Restoration Insurance: The “Your Work” Exclusion

 What does this all mean in the context of a construction project?
-Simply put, if the contractor’s CGL policy includes a “your work” exclusion, any damage to the structure resulting from alleged construction defects would not be covered.
-However, the CGL policy will cover the risk of injury to people and damage to property other than the completed work itself (assuming no other exclusions apply.)
+Put, if the contractor’s CGL policy includes a “your work” exclusion, any damage to the structure resulting from alleged construction defects would not be covered.
+However, the CGL policy will cover the risk of injury to people and damage property other than the completed work itself (assuming no other exclusions apply.)
 For example, if the siding applied to the exterior of a building falls and injures a pedestrian or an automobile, the CGL policy would likely cover these claims.